VasilMG/Django-ExchangeLogisticsApp/README.md

  Every offer includes information about the company that had posted it and also a link to this company's profile, where the user can see all actual offers of this particular company.

  # Run the project
+ Since the project is data dependent I have also made an image working with some sample data, so you can browse through the app.

+ I. Using Docker image

+ You can pull the image from Docker Hub https://hub.docker.com/r/vasilmg/logistics_app

+ 1. Execute the pull command - docker pull vasilmg/logistics_app

+ 2. Find the image id:
+ - docker image ls

+ 3. Run the image:
+ - docker run --name <desired_name>  -dp 8000:8000 <image_id> python manage.py runserver 0.0.0.0:8000

+ 4. Open your browser and type - http://127.0.0.1:8000/ or http://localhost:8000/

+ II.
+Clone the repository from GitHub

  1. Clone the repository